Rae Technology: Rae Technology and Rae Assist

 With new applications based on SOLO on the rise, Samir Arora started Rae Technology as a spin-off from Apple.
 Headquarters were located on the Apple campus and the board consisted of high-ranked Apple executives.

 The company was run by Samir Arora as chief executive officer and President, David Kleinberg as Vice President Sales and Marketing, Dave Dell'Aquila as Vice President Products, and Dianna Mullins as Vice President Operations.

 In 1993, Rae Technology introduced its Rae Assist, one of the first Personal Information Managers (PIMs).
 Rae Assist would let the user organize and access personal contacts, dates, company profiles, scheduling, and linking these entries.
 Between 1993 and 1995 Rae Assist was published in three versions for the Mac, 1.0, 1.5 and 2.0.

 Professional services

-Beyond producing software, Rae Technology worked on corporate database projects for Chevron Corp. and Wells Fargo.
+Beyond producing software, Rae Technology worked on corporate database projects for Chevron and Wells Fargo.

-An online banking project at Wells Fargo Bank gave the Rae team insight in how the Web could work for companies in the future world of Internet and browsers.
+An online banking project at Wells Fargo gave the Rae team insight in how the Web could work for companies in the future world of Internet and browsers.
 The SOLO architecture seemed to be perfectly suited and to be flexible enough to address the need of building something yet new: web sites.
 The filing of fundamental patents for web site design was in preparation.